MIntelligence-Group/DBCATS/README.md

 # DB-CATS: Dynamic Brain Connectivity Across Time Scales Using Complex Principal Component Analysis

 ## Introduction
 DB-CATS is a sophisticated tool designed for the analysis of fMRI scan data, employing Complex Principal Component Analysis (CPCA) to unravel dynamic brain connectivity across various time scales.
-This repository provides scripts and methods crucial for processing and analyzing fMRI data, facilitating research in neuroscience and cognitive science.
+This repository provides scripts and methods crucial for processing and analyzing fMRI data, facilitating neuroscience and cognitive science research.

 ## Methods
 The core of DB-CATS lies in its application of CPCA, a method that extends traditional PCA into the complex domain, allowing for the analysis of both magnitude and phase information in fMRI data.
 This is particularly essential for capturing the dynamic nature of brain connectivity, which standard PCA might overlook.